vinay1668/myclgapp/README.md

 ![Pr1](https://user-images.githubusercontent.com/68241977/167203008-9c5fb70a-ffb5-4d95-bfca-2ae78caa1996.png)

-On the left side, you can see your profile which consists of your username, name, branch and description about you which can be editer.
+On the left side, you can see your profile which consists of your username, name, branch and description about you which can be edited.
-Along with you profile there exists your total posts and the aggregate votes of all your posts.
+Along with you profile there exists your count of total posts and the aggregate votes of all your posts.
 On right side, there is a chat pane which is used for either one to one or group interaction.
 The middle section consists of Editor for post, filters, and the actual posts.